Goldman-Turaev formality from the Kontsevich integral: Preliminaries: Homomorphic expansions and the Goldman-Turaev Lie bialgebra

 \begin{prop}\cite[Section 3.3]{AKKN_highergenus} Let $z = |z_1\cdots z_l|$ and $w = |w_1\cdots w_m|$ be two cyclic words in $|\As|$.
 The graded Goldman bracket is given by:

 where $\delta_{z_j,w_k}$ is the Kronecker delta. \end{prop}

 Figure~\ref{fig:grmu} shows a schematic diagrammatic calculation of the graded self-intersection map $\mu_{\gr}$, as a sum over \emph{pairing cuts}.
 A pairing cut identifies two matching letters in a word, and splits the word along a chord connecting these matching letters.
 The graded self-intersection map outputs the tensor product of the resulting cyclic word and the remainder of the associative word.
-(The framing term $|\gamma|\wedge 1$ in the definition of $\delta$ does not contribute to the associated graded cobracket, since it is in filtered degree 0.)
+The choice of rotation number in the definition of $\mu$ (Remark~\ref{rem:MuFraming}) makes no difference in the associated graded $\mu_{\gr}$, since the framing correction term is in filtration degree 0.
 In summary:

-\begin{prop} \cite[Section 3.4]{AKKN_highergenus} Let $w=w_1\dots w_m \in As_p$.
+\begin{prop} \cite[Section 3.4]{AKKN_highergenus} Let $w=w_1\dots w_m \in FA$.
 The graded self-intersection map

 is given by:

 where $\delta_{w_j,w_k}$ denotes the Kronecker delta. \end{prop}

 Figure~\ref{fig:paircut}(A.) shows a schematic diagrammatic definition of the graded Turaev co-bracket, again as a sum over \emph{pairing cuts}.
 A pairing cut in a cyclic word identifies a pair of coinciding letters, and cuts the cycle into two cycles along the chord connecting the matching letters.
 To obtain the cobracket, one takes a sum of wedge products of the resulting split cyclic words, adding one copy of the coinciding letter to either side, as shown in Figure~\ref{fig:paircut}(B.) and expressed in formulas below: